 If you still can’t find anything you like in ready-to-wear, your third option for a wedding suit is to get one made.
 Tailor-made suits are made to your body’s measurements.
 You work one-on-one with the tailor to hand-pick the fabric, color, pattern, stitching, and buttons for a truly custom suit.
 Tailor-made shirts are also available.
 Ultimately, the price of the suit will be determined by the fabric you select.
 The tailor-made route will yield the highest quality, most unique, and best-fitted result.

 Indochino in Beverly Hills is a wonderful spot to not only purchase ready-to-wear but also order tailor-made suits.
 B. Spoke Style is another one of our favorite go-to tailors for our grooms in Los Angeles.
 They will meet with and measure you at your home or office, which makes it personalized and convenient.

-Between renting and buying, buying your suit is especially worth your money if you know you will reuse it again for work or future social functions.
+Between renting and buying, buying your suit is especially worth your money if you know you will reuse it again for future work or social functions.
 Every professional gentleman will need a nice suit in his wardrobe sooner or later.
-That’s why the wedding might be the perfect time to make the “investment” – a great looking suit will go a long way.
+That’s why the wedding might be the perfect time to make the “investment.”
+A great looking suit will go a long way.